devillex/Phantasm/README.md

 [Google Analytics](http://analytics.google.com/) can be enabled by editing the **default.hbs** file.
 Find the placeholder called *REPLACE-WITH-YOUR-ANALYTICS-TRACKING-ID* and replace it with your unique analytics tracking ID.

+### Custom Favicon

+Created custom favicon for Phantasm based on the [vapor-logo.png](http://www.thebytes.net/content/images/2014/12/vapor-logo.png) from [the bytes](http://www.thebytes.net/).

+Thanks to the *[Real Favicon Generator](http://realfavicongenerator.net/)* for generating multiple image dimensions, formats and supporting scripts.

 ## Copyright & License

 Copyright (C) 2015 De Ville Weppenaar - Released under the MIT License.